-As the end of the decade (and millenium, remember that?
+As the end of the decade (and millennium, remember that?
 Y2k?) drew near, however, Jacques felt his health decline.
-He was sick, and from his perspective, the illness was driven by the chemicals that surrounded him – the herbicides, fertilizers and pesticides.
+He was sick, and from his perspective, the illness was driven by the chemicals that surrounded him – the herbicides, fertilizers, and pesticides.
 He decided that it wasn’t worth it, the current way of doctoring the vines and soil with artificial and possibly toxic treatments.
-It wasn’t worth it if it meant loosing his health.
+It wasn’t worth it if it meant losing his health.

 By 2003, he’d pared down to a small parcel of Gamay, Pinot Noir, and Mondeuse and began to treat them biodynamically:

 “I practice biodynamics.
 I intervene according to the lunar calendar, to spread preparations, herbal teas, plant extractions.
 For the past four years I’ve used hydrosols (floral waters) in complement.
 This different approach is sufficient to contain the various diseases and parasites.” ~Jacques Maillet, translated by Jill Barth.